Why study Journalism?

 Journalism is exciting work, as some of our alumni explain.

-RNZ head of digital
+Former RNZ head of news and digital

 UC graduate Glen Scanlon was probably destined to be a journalist - his mother has been writing great yarns for nearly 40 years, his twin brother is an award-winning journalist, and he is married to a journalist.
 He started as a crime reporter at The Dominion before working at The Press, The Dominion Post and as chief reporter on the Waikato Times.
 Glen then disappeared overseas for five years with stints at The Guardian and CNN, among others.
 He returned to be the Waikato Times' assistant editor before becoming Stuff.co.nz's news editor then editor and, now, RNZ’s head of digital.
 He is a previous winner of UC's Robert Bell Travelling Scholarship and last year won Fairfax NZ's Mike Robson Scholarship, allowing him to spend a month studying investigative journalism in Europe.

 "When I was quite young mum worked from home for Radio New Zealand.
 I can still remember her packing us in the car, with her portable radio pack the size of a fridge, and roaring out to stories.
 I'm not quite sure how she did it but it left us with a taste for the job.
 Journalism has been my passport around the world.
 I have met some incredibly talented (and crazy, bless them) people and tried to learn a little bit off all of them.
 The change in 16 years has been immense - when I started there was only one computer on our floor that could access the internet (and very slowly).
 Now it travels around in my pocket.
 It might be a roller coaster but there is still nothing that beats the thrill of a great news story."

 1News reporter and presenter Christchurch breakfast show, The Hits